5 min read

 But to give you some idea of what may be going on, here’s an overview of why your body may be throwin’ ya a curveball:

 All sorts of hormonal shifts can cause spotting, and ovulation (aka when your ovaries pop out an egg) may be the culprit in certain cases.
-If you notice spotting in the middle-ish days of your cycle over a couple months, an ovum floating down your fallopian tubes could be to blame.
-This is usually harmless, and is caused by typical hormonal spikes.
+If you notice spotting in the middle-ish days of your cycle over a couple of months, an ovum floating down your fallopian tubes could be to blame.
+This is usually harmless and is caused by typical hormonal spikes.
 This is just your body’s ~fun~ way of letting you know what’s up with your eggs.

-Can stress cause spotting?
+Can stress cause spotting between periods?
 Extreme stress — both emotional (depression, anxiety) and physical (rapid weight gain or loss, illness) — can mess with your body in a whole bunch of bizarre ways, and causing breakthrough bleeding is just one of them.
 To get into the nitty-gritty, cortisol (a stress hormone) can wreak havoc on estrogen and progesterone, the hormones that control what your reproductive system is up to.
-This means that you could experience spotting, but it could also cause your regular period to come earlier or late than it usually does, or not at all.
+This means that you could experience spotting, but it could also cause your regular period to come earlier or late than it usually does or not at all.
 Take some deep breaths and make an appointment with a doctor to make sure all is well.

 When you get pregnant, one of the very first signs *can* be something that looks a lot like breakthrough bleeding but is actually implantation bleeding, or bleeding that occurs when a fertilized egg attaches to a uterus.
-If you think this may be what’s going on with you, take a pregnancy test or see your doc.
+If you think this may be what’s going on with you, take a pregnancy test or see your doctor.

 Saved the fun one for last!
 You might also see a little blood in the middle of your cycle if you’ve had sex that was a little rowdier than normal (or you just weren’t as lubed up as you usually are).
 Rougher sex can cause tears in the vagina or in the perineum (the area between your vagina and rectum).
 Usually, these tears heal pretty quickly, but you might want to give your bits a break for a little while to let them heal and avoid any infections.